 For each combination of diamine and trialdehyde precursors, we calculated the sum of their synthetic difficulty scores with each of the three scoring methods.
 These sums were then scaled to values between 0 and 1 to allow for comparison between the models.
 For the MP-Score, we interpreted the probability that a molecule belonged to the 'difficult-to-synthesise' class as a continuous score, such that a higher value indicates the molecule is more challenging to synthesise.
-For each synthetic difficulty model, precursors within the first percentile of synthetic difficulty values (in total 21,133 precursor pairs, assuming no duplicates) were investigated for shape-persistence.
+As mentioned in the previous methods section, we scaled these probabilities to return a more reliable estimate.
+For each synthetic difficulty model, precursors within the first percentile of synthetic difficulty values (in total 21,140 precursor pairs, assuming no duplicates) were investigated for shape-persistence.
 Duplicate precursor combinations were identified by concatenating the SMILES strings of the diamine and trialdehyde precursors together and finding the overlap between precursor combinations selected by each score.
 In addition to easy-to-synthesise precursors filtered using synthetic difficulty scores, we selected a further 1% of precursor combinations randomly as a control sample, to investigate whether the three synthetic difficulty scores also bias towards precursors likely to form a shape-persistent cage.